Record performance by Roethlisberger rallies Steelers by Ravens

 A 43-yard Roethlisberger pass to Brown set up a 52-yard field goal by Boswell that gave the Steelers a 17-7 lead with 4:14 left in the half.

-The Ravens came right behind running back Collins, who ripped through some shoddy Steelers tackling for a 37-yarder down the sideline before running 18 yards for a touchdown that cut the deficit lead to 17-14 with 1:53 remaining.
+The Ravens came right back behind Collins, who ripped through some shoddy Steelers tackling for a 37-yarder down the sideline before running 18 yards for a touchdown that cut the lead to 17-14 with 1:53 remaining.

 A 43-yard field goal by Boswell with one second left in the half gave the Steelers a 20-14 lead at the break.